HD 109271

-HD 109271 is a star in the constellation of Virgo.
-With an apparent magnitude of 8.05, it cannot be seen with the naked eye.
-Parallax measurements made by Gaia put the star at a distance of 182 light-years (56.0 parsecs) away.
+HD 109271 is a wide binary star system in the constellation of Virgo.
+The brighter member of the binary has a pair of orbiting exoplanets.
+With an apparent visual magnitude of 8.05, it cannot be seen with the naked eye.
+Parallax measurements made by Gaia put the star at a distance of 181 ly away from the Sun, but it is drifting closer with a radial velocity of −5 km/s.
+The system shows a high proper motion, traversing the celestial sphere at an angular rate of 0.232 arcsec yr^{−1}.